Mathnasium logo

 What Is Mathnasium?

-Mathnasium is a franchise for the operation of learning centers that provide math instruction to children using the Mathnasium Method.
-Centers operate as brick-and-mortar facilities open to the public at least five days a week during after-school hours, with children typically attending twice a week for about 60 minutes per session.
-The business serves individual consumers (B2C), primarily parents enrolling children, and the core service bundle centers on the Mathnasium Method-diagnostics to identify learning needs, customized learning plans, live instruction, and worksheets for ages 4–17.
+Mathnasium is a franchise for the operation of Mathnasium Centers that provide math instruction to children using the Mathnasium Method.
+It operates through brick-and-mortar learning centers that are open to the public during after-school hours and is primarily marketed to parents of children (B2C).
+The core service bundle is the Mathnasium Method, which uses diagnostics, customized learning plans, live instruction, and worksheets for children ages 4–17.

 Mathnasium Franchise: Pros and Cons